Skip to Content

 RELATED: How Going Zero Waste Saved Me $12,000

-This zero waste powder foundation is simple to make and simple to use!
-It’s definitely a finishing powder.
-It will absorb oil and even out your skin tone.
-It won’t leave you looking cakey.
-It’s not a heavy, thick foundation powder.
+This powder DIY makeup is simple to make and simple to use!
+It’s definitely a finishing powder — it will absorb oil and even out your skin tone.
+It won’t leave you looking cakey as it’s not a heavy, thick foundation powder.

 I have a birth mark on my left hand which you might have noticed in several videos and photos.
 I used my hand as an example because it was easier to take consistent photos by myself.

-The main ingredient is arrowroot can also be found in my zero waste deodorant recipe, and then there are a lot of different ingredients you can use to create a shade close to your skin tone.
-The other ingredients you can use to adopt any shade are cacoa powder, ginger, bentonite clay, French green clay, and cinnamon.
+The main ingredient is arrowroot, which can also be found in my zero waste deodorant recipe, and then there are a lot of different ingredients you can use to create a shade close to your skin tone.

 Arrowroot: is great for the skin!
 It actually helps to clear acne.
 Yes, you can clear your acne while wearing this foundation.
 Arrowroot absorbs oils and sebum all while promoting natural healing.